Foundation first,

 Laravel backend

-Every backend we ship runs on Laravel — one stack, applied consistently, so systems stay maintainable long after launch.
+Every backend we ship runs on Laravel.
+One stack, applied consistently, so systems stay maintainable long after launch.

 Authentication, deliberately chosen